 All of these strategic goals are met as standard with identity-based licensing.
 Licenses are assigned to individual users or groups of users via a simple web-based administration tool or triggered by an external system like a CRM application.
 This greatly reduces access friction, therefore, streamlining deployment, improving productivity and ultimately reducing costs.
 The lack of license keys to issue, track and manage also creates operational efficiency throughout the software life-cycle, removing the necessity to dedicate full-time employees to license reconciliation and internal license admin.

 In production, the status of the licensing system in terms of who is accessing what and who has access to a valid license is also always available in real time and licenses can easily be re-harvested between users or retired at the click of a button.
-You, as an ISV, obtain granular control over the software licencing lifecycle plus the ability to easily track and monitor licence usage.
+You, as an ISV, obtain granular control over the software licensing lifecycle plus the ability to easily track and monitor licence usage.

 Your customers, on the other hand often cannot meet all of their tracking and reporting requirements with one Software Asset Management tool and therefore eye-watering complexity is introduced.
 In order to achieve effective Software Asset Management, customer organisations use a variety of tools, which together help them build a (blurry), picture of their software assets.

 Typically the following Software Asset Management tools will be used by your customers:

 - Software inventory tools - used to intelligently “discover” the software installed across a computer network.

 - License manager solutions - provide an intelligent repository for license entitlements, which when integrated with a software inventory tool, can provide a view of whether an organisation is under-licensed or over-licensed.

 - Software metering tools - monitor software usage across a network and can also provide real-time enforcement for usage-based licensing